 #1 – Unified route planning and GPS tracking

 If you have a set plan for the day, it’s only logical that you want to follow along to see how it’s executed.
 Operations managers, dispatchers, and route planners often need to dive into the details to uncover why, where, and when the day went awry.
-Even if you trust your drivers and have a solid plan backing them up, there are always unexpected events that can pop-up like traffic, accidents, or vehicle issues.
+Even if you trust your drivers and have a solid plan backing them up, there are always unexpected events that can pop up like traffic, accidents, or vehicle issues.

 With more visibility into your day and tracking added to your route plans, you can expect to not only manage more effectively but you’ll see efficiency gains and more productive team members.
-According to a Software Advice survey, 95% of business operators saw an increase in punctuality, number of serviced orders after implementing GPS tracking devices into their vehicles.
+According to a Software Advice survey, 95% of business operators saw an increase in punctuality, and the number of serviced orders after implementing GPS tracking devices into their vehicles.

 #2 – Using data to your advantage

 Numbers don’t lie.
 Data can help you make smarter decisions for your business, identify areas of opportunity, and determine where you need to improve.
 So while your team builds reports on sales, marketing, or support – it only makes sense to track your route plans’ results.